treker-mk/website/src/content/faq_en.md

 <details>
   <summary id=how-to-help>I would like to help, where can I begin?</summary>

-Contact us at info@sledilnik.org and briefly describe who you are and how you can contribute to the project.
+Contact us at info@treker.mk and briefly describe who you are and how you can contribute to the project.
 Warmly welcome to help.

 </details>